SageSELab/AidUI/README.md

 │   ├── dp_resolver --> module to identify potential underlying dark patterns in UIs
 ```
 ### Setup AidUI
+**NOTE**: Our provided instructions for installing AidUI are based on Ubuntu 20.04.2 LTS.
+Similar steps can be performed for other operating systems from UNIX family (i.e., Linux, MacOS and so on).

 To setup and run AidUI, following steps need to be done.
 #### Install Anaconda
 #### Setup the conda environments